marcin-kli/MP1/README.md

 ## Navigation bar

 * #### Navigation bar is visible on the top of each website.
-It is responsive and will adapt to mobile devices by change into a burger menu.
+It is responsive and will adapt to mobile devices by a change into a burger menu.
 * Navigation scheme:

     * On left side there is a logo.
 It can be used as navigation link to the main page.